crosscompute/crosscompute-docs/docs/automation-framework/README.md

 views:
     - id: { id of the view that you want to configure }
       configuration: { configuration of the view }
+      folder: { folder containing the view class }
+      # Specify either package or uri or class
+      package: { package containing the view on PyPI }
+      uri: { uri containing the view remotely }
+      class: { class containing the view locally, specified using module.class syntax, relative to the view folder }
 tests:
   - folder: { folder that contains an input subfolder with paths for input variables that define a specific test }
 batches:
-  - name: { name of the batch; can include variable ids }
+  - name: { name of the batch; can include variable ids and filters }
+    slug: { slug for batch URI; can include variable ids and filters }
-    folder: { folder that contains an input subfolder with paths for input variables that define a specific batch }
+    folder: { folder that contains an input subfolder with paths to input variables; can include variable ids and filters }
     configuration:
       path: { path containing different values for the input variables }
+setup:
+  folder: { folder where your setup should run }
+  dependencies:
+    - package: { package on PyPI }
+  command: { command to use to setup your script, relative to the setup folder }
 script:
   folder: { folder where your script should run }
   # Specify either command or function